 - A. To operate consistent with the provisions of this Title and to develop rules and regulations governing activities of TERO.
-The TERO may adopt EEOC guidelines or may adopt other requirements to eliminate employment barriers unique to Indians in Indian Country. - B. To obtain funding from Federal, state and other sources to supplement Council appropriations as delegated by the Administration. - C. To negotiate cooperative agreements with federal, state, local, and other authorities on matters dealing with employment rights and TERO activities and to operate pursuant to finalized cooperative agreements and/or memoranda of understanding or agreement. - D. To use the information, facilities, personnel, and other resources of federal, state, and local agencies, as well as any and all Cherokee Nation departments. - E. To establish numerical hiring goals and timetables specifying the minimum number of Indians an employer must hire by craft or skill level. - F. To require employers to establish or participate in job training programs as the TERO deems necessary to increase the pool of Indians eligible for employment. - G. To establish and administer a tribal job bank and require employers to use it. - H. To prohibit employers from using job-qualification criteria or personnel requirements that may bar Indians from employment unless such criteria or requirements are required by business necessity. - I. To engage in the process of certifying businesses as "Indian-owned economic enterprises" and to determine whether businesses may be given Indian preference. - J. To direct inspections of regulated sites and determine compliance with rules, regulations, and/or contract requirements. - K. To negotiate agreements with unions to insure union compliance with this Title. - L. To require employers to give preference to Indian-owned economic enterprises in the award of contracts and subcontracts. - M. To establish counseling programs to assist Indians in obtaining and retaining employment. - N. To require employers to submit reports and take all actions deemed necessary by the TERO for the fair and vigorous implementation of this Act. - O. To enter into cooperative agreements with employment rights agencies such as EEOC, HRC, and OFCCP to eliminate adverse discrimination against Indians.
+The TERO may adopt EEOC guidelines or may adopt other requirements to eliminate employment barriers unique to Indians in Indian Country. - B. To obtain funding from Federal, state and other sources to supplement Council appropriations as delegated by the Administration. - C. To negotiate cooperative agreements with federal, state, local, and other authorities on matters dealing with employment rights and TERO activities and to operate pursuant to finalized cooperative agreements and/or memoranda of understanding or agreement. - D. To use the information, facilities, personnel, and other resources of federal, state, and local agencies, as allowed by those agencies, as well as any and all Cherokee Nation departments. - E. To establish numerical hiring goals and timetables specifying the minimum number of Indians an employer must hire by craft or skill level. - FE.
+To require employers to establish or participate in job training programs as the TERO deems necessary to increase the pool of Indians eligible for employment. - GF.
+To establish and administer a tribal job bank and require employers to use it. - HG.
+To prohibit employers from using job-qualification criteria or personnel requirements that may bar Indians from employment unless such criteria or requirements are required by business necessity. - H. To engage in the process of certifying businesses as "Indian-owned economic enterprises" and to determine whether businesses may be given Indian preference. - H. To direct inspections of regulated sites and determine compliance with rules, regulations, and/or contract requirements.
+A "regulated site" shall be any site where an Employer is engaged in work as defined by this Act. - KJ.
+To negotiate agreements with unions to insure union compliance with this Title.

+- L. K To require employers/contractors to follow the preferences as required in §1021give preference to Indian-owned economic enterprises in the award of contracts and subcontracts. - MKML.
+To establish counseling programs to assist Indians in obtaining and retaining employment. - NLNM.
+To require employers to submit reports and take all actions deemed necessary by the TERO for the fair and vigorous implementation of this Act. - OMON.
+To enter into cooperative agreements with employment rights agencies such as EEOC, HRC, and OFCCP to eliminate adverse discrimination against Indians. - PNPO.
+To take such actions as are necessary to achieve the purposes and objectives of the Cherokee Nation employment rights program established in this Title. - QO.P To publish a listing of certified "Indian-owned economic enterprises." - RP.Q To review and propose changes to this Title and related regulations as necessary. - SQ.R To hold hearings participate and cooperate in appeal hearings in accordance with this chapter.